 How do I obtain the CMAPF libraries?

-Version 2.0 (21,4 Kb, gz), is now available here.
+Version 2.0 (21.4 Kb, gz), is now available here.
 This version (also known as the Dmapf routines) adds Oblique and Transverse projections to the normal projections covered by version 1.0.
 That is, projections can be oriented around any diameter of the Earth, rather than just the Polar axis, which can be convenient for smaller scale local grids.
-Instructions on the use of the Dmapf routines is available for both the C-language and the FORTRAN language.
+Instructions on the use of the Dmapf routines are available for both the C-language and the FORTRAN language.